binipringle/right-to-be-forgotten/_texts/0-outline.md

 ---

-## Rule 609 Witness Impeachment for Prior Convictions to Show Character for Untruthfulness
+## Rule 609 Witness Impeachment for Prior Convictions

 Rule 609 will not be on the final.
 For a breakdown of Rule 609 see [earlier version of outline](https://binipringle.github.io/evidence/texts/5-earlierversionofoutline/).

 ---

-## XI.
-Subsequent Remedial Measures
+## Rule 407 Subsequent Remedial Measures

-**Rule 407** excludes relevant evidence in order to promote socially valuable activities or protect socially valuable relationships.
-These are (1) encouraging defendants to make repairs promptly without worrying about the effects of those repairs on pending litigation, and (2) protecting plaintiffs from prejudice that could arise from the jury interpreting subsequent remedial measures taken by the plaintiff as an admission of fault.

-When measures are taken that would have made an earlier injury or harm less likely to occur, evidence of the subsequent measures is
+**Rule 407** excludes relevant evidence in order to promote socially valuable activities or protect socially valuable relationships by (1) encouraging defendants to make repairs promptly without worrying about their effects on pending litigation, and (2) protecting plaintiffs from prejudice that could arise from the jury interpreting subsequent remedial measures as an admission of fault.
+Subsequent remedial measures are measures that would have made an earlier harm less likely to occur.
+Evidence of subsequent remedial measures is

 **not admissible** to prove:
 - {:.indent-2}negligence;